-I’ll continue to suggest the We-Vibe Melt for those who want a suction toy to use with a partner in a remote location.
-The only downside to it is that its air pulse “mouth” is on the small end of the spectrum.
+I'll continue to suggest the We-Vibe Melt for those who want a suction toy to use with a partner in a remote location.
+The only downside is that its air pulse "mouth" is on the small end of the spectrum.

-Satisfyer’s new toys can fit a wider range of anatomies, which is another big win.
+Satisfyer's new toys can fit a wider range of anatomies, which is another big win.
 However, they have serious work to do before they can even think about taking over the app-compatible sex toy market.
-They could start by fixing their support team.